vaishnavireddy1718/FUTURE_CS_01/README.md

 - Regularly perform vulnerability assessments
 - Follow web application security best practices

-📸 Screenshots
-The `/screenshots` folder contains supporting screenshots from OWASP ZAP demonstrating the alerts summary and identified vulnerabilities.

 🏁 Conclusion
 This vulnerability assessment was conducted using OWASP ZAP on an intentionally vulnerable web application through a passive scanning approach.
 The assessment successfully identified multiple security misconfigurations, including missing security headers and the absence of Anti-CSRF protection.